nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 * In this post we will learn how to run a flask server behind IIS acting as a reverse proxy for the flask application

 ## What is IIS
-* Internet Information Services (IIS) is a general purpose web server in windows for hosting web applications.
+* Internet Information Services (IIS) is a general purpose web server in windows for hosting web applications
-* It is a production ready web server with good security and stability
+* It is a production ready web server with good security, stability and many configuration options
+* IIS can be used for hosting public facing web applications due to its stability and security

 ### Install nssm in windows
 * Download nssm zip file from https://nssm.cc/download and unzip into a folder in C drive